Ollecram-Friends/JuliaPkgTemplates/README.md

 <font color="#06989A"><b>[ Info: </b></font>New package is at /home/marcello/Links/repos/git/MyJuliaPkg
 </pre>

-## CI Workflows
+## CI Workflows using GitHub Actions
-Building with GitHub actions using a self-hosted (i.e. local) runner can only be safely made on a **private** repository.
-I will post more details on how to setup [Github Actions](https://docs.github.com/en/) with a self-hosted runner in the GitHub repo as soon as I will have gathered some familiarity with the CI workflows.
+More details about leveraging [Github Actions](https://docs.github.com/en/) for the automation of CI workflows and the overall GitHub setup for developing Julia packages in a small organization can be found [here](julia_CI.md).